Abydams/Abydams/README.md

 - 💡 Fun fact:
   - I graduated from Testify Academy, [Testars Quarter](https://academy.testifyltd.com/) Class of 2024 as a software tester
   - I interned at [Testify Limited](https://www.testifyltd.com/) as a software quality assurance analyst.
-  - I was part of [DML Test-stars Cohort 03 Software Testers].
+  - I was part of DML Test-stars Cohort 03 Software Testers.
   - I graduated from [University for the creative art](https://www.uca.ac.uk/), Msc Business Management, Class of 2024.
 - 🌱 A never-ending cycle of learning Manual and Automated Testing using Postman, Cypress, Selenium, and Playwright.
 - 💼 Job interests: Software Quality Assurance Analyst/Business Analyst.